How to play support LoL - the ultimate guide to carry your carries

 - + 25% mana regen.

 Unique - Tribute.
 Grants a charge every 10 seconds (up to three charges).
-A damaging spell or auto attack against an enemy champion or building consume one charge to deal 13 bonus magic damage and granting an additional 11 gold.
+A damaging spell or auto-attack against an enemy champion or building consumes one charge to deal 13 bonus magic damage and granting an additional 11 gold.
 Killing a minion or non-epic monster temporarily disables the gold generating passive.

 Unique - Quest.
 After 500 earned using this item it upgrades, giving you wards.